3G Closure Buyer’s Guide

 If you need to purchase a new handset due to the 3G networks closures, here is some important information to guide your purchasing decision.

-Your mobile service provider will have a number of options, and recommend a handset that will suit your needs.
-If you are exploring other, more affordable options, there are a number of handset dealers that sell refurbished, slightly older devices that will work properly once your 3G network closes.
+Your mobile service provider has a number of options, and can recommend a handset that will suit your needs and remain compatible after the 3G network closures.
+If you are purchasing from other reputable dealers, please double check the refurbished, slightly older devices available for purchase will work properly once the 3G networks close.

 AMTA recommends that you purchase from a reputable dealer based in Australia.